echilaka1/letcode-30-days-challenge/README.md

 	- A left shift by 1 means remove the first character of s and append it to the end.
 	- Similarly, a right shift by 1 means remove the last character of s and add it to the beginning.
 	Return the final string after all operations.

+- Product Of An Array Except Self: Given an array nums of n integers where n > 1,  return an array output such that output[i] is equal to the product of all the elements of nums except nums[i].

+- Valid Parenthesis String: Given a string containing only three types of characters: '(', ')' and '*', write a function to check whether this string is valid.
+We define the validity of a string by these rules:
+	- Any left parenthesis '(' must have a corresponding right parenthesis ')'.
+	- Any right parenthesis ')' must have a corresponding left parenthesis '('.
+	- Left parenthesis '(' must go before the corresponding right parenthesis ')'.
+	- '*' could be treated as a single right parenthesis ')' or a single left parenthesis '(' or an empty string.
+	- An empty string is also valid.